 Well, there's no doubt that the main male protagonist seems anti social and aloof with situations most of the time by the way he behaves.
 It's not until one day that they decide to join this club where he meets new people and forms interactions with them.

 In a nutshell, both series features a high school life setting but among other factors, the clubs they join has a main female protagonist who is cute/pretty but often dominant in terms of her character.

 Additionally, both series' clubs often gets involved with other people/events that results in drama.
-The main male protagonist are often reluctant
+The main male protagonist are often reluctant to get involved.
+There